llforyou1/CCS2/README.md

-# CCS2
+# Multi-Modal Music Classification Model
-It is the final project of the ccs2 course
+### It is the final project of the ccs2 course